Comparisons25 Jul 2026 · 7 min read

 TrainingPeaks

 More toolset than coach.
-Strong if you want to dig into load, form, and trend, or if you work with a human coach who builds the plan.
-Powerful, but it expects you to draw the conclusions — or pay a coach to.
+Strong if you want to dig into load, form and trend, or if you work with a human coach who builds the plan.

 ChatGPT

-A genuinely good sounding board for one-off questions, but not a coach that follows you over time: no data link, no memory, and nobody reaching out.
-We wrote more on ChatGPT as a running coach.
+A genuinely good sounding board for one-off questions, but not a coach that follows you over time.
+No data connection, no memory, and nobody gets in touch.
+We've written more about ChatGPT as a running coach.

 How to choose

-- Want simplicity, pace on your watch, and a big community: Runna.
+Want simplicity, pace on your watch and a large community: Runna.

-- Want to analyze numbers or work with a human coach: TrainingPeaks.
+Want to analyse the numbers yourself, or work with a human coach: TrainingPeaks.

-- Just want to bounce the odd question: ChatGPT.
+Want to bounce the odd question off something: ChatGPT.

-- Want a coach you can talk to that reaches out on its own — like a real coach: Coach Fartlek.
+Want a coach you can talk to that reaches out on its own: try Coach Fartlek.

 Already have a watch?
-You'll be up and running quickly — here's how to connect it via Intervals.icu.
+Setup takes a few minutes.
+Here's how to connect it via Intervals.icu.

 Questions and answers